 At CFR her work focuses on India’s role in the world and on U.S. relations with South Asia.
 In 2015, she served as the project director for the CFR-sponsored independent task force on U.S.-India relations, and from 2014 to 2016, as the project director for an initiative on the new geopolitics of China, India, and Pakistan supported by the MacArthur Foundation.
 During her tenure at the State Department in the Barack Obama administration, Ayres covered all issues across a dynamic region of 1.3 billion people (Bangladesh, Bhutan, India, Maldives, Nepal, and Sri Lanka) and provided policy direction for four U.S. embassies and four consulates.

-Prior to serving in the Obama Administration, Dr. Ayres led the India and South Asia practice at McLarty Associates, the Washington-based international strategic advisory firm, from 2008-2010.
-She joined the firm after serving in the U.S. Department of State as special assistant to the under secretary for political affairs as a Council on Foreign Relations international affairs fellow.
+Originally trained as a cultural historian, Ayres has experience across the nonprofit, government, and private sectors, and she has carried out research on both India and Pakistan.
+Before serving in the Obama administration, Ayres was founding director of the India and South Asia practice at McLarty Associates, the Washington-based international strategic advisory firm, from 2008 to 2010.
+She remains a part-time senior advisor to the firm.
+From 2007 to 2008, she served as special assistant to the undersecretary of state for political affairs as a CFR international affairs fellow.
 Prior to that she worked in the nonprofit sector at the Center for the Advanced Study of India at the University of Pennsylvania, and at the Asia Society in New York.